JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add videos using Kotlin constructs in markup

-There are some advantages in writing HTML in Kotlin using this DSL.
-You can manipulate your app using regular Kotlin constructs, like loops, conditions, collections, string interpolation
+There are some advantages to writing HTML in Kotlin using this DSL.
+You can manipulate your app using regular Kotlin constructs, like loops, conditions, collections, and string interpolation.

 You can now replace the hardcoded list of videos with a list of Kotlin objects:

-1. In `Main.kt`, create a `Video` [data class](data-classes.md) to hold together video attributes:
+1. In `Main.kt`, create a `Video` [data class](data-classes.md) to keep all video attributes in one place:

    ```kotlin
    data class Video(